hmdprs/data-scientist/README.md

 ### Attributes of Geometric Objects

-For an arbitrary GeoDataFrame, the type in the "geometry" column depends on what we are trying to show: for instance, we might use:
+For an arbitrary GeoDataFrame, the type in the `geometry` column depends on what we are trying to show: for instance, we might use:

 - a `Point` for the epicenter of an earthquake,
 - a `LineString` for a street, or